-Panther Pianists MUS 141-441
+MUS 141-441 Panther Pianists

 Study and performance of piano solo, duet and ensemble repertoire combined with community outreach and performance.
+Offered on an irregular basis.

 MUS 143-443 Kentucky Wesleyan Singers

 Kentucky Wesleyan Singers is a choral ensemble of Kentucky Wesleyan College.
 This ensemble is frequently called upon to represent the college in concerts and services.
 Selections from the world's greatest choral repertoire of multiple periods and styles are combined with examples of indigenous music, musical theatre, gospel songs, spirituals and popular song to form the core repertoire performed by this choir annually.
 Participation in this ensemble is contingent upon a placement hearing appointment with the Director.
 Offered every semester.